-During 2020, BNL facilities released a total of 0.242 Curies of tritium.
-Because natural gas prices were comparatively lower than residual fuel oil prices throughout the year, BNL's Central Steam Facility used natural gas to meet 99 percent of the heating and cooling needs of the Laboratory's major facilities in 2020.
+Because natural gas prices were comparatively lower than residual fuel oil prices throughout the year, BNL's Central Steam Facility used natural gas to meet 98.9 percent of the heating and cooling needs of the Laboratory's major facilities in 2021.
 As a result, emissions of particulates, oxides of nitrogen, sulfur dioxide, and volatile organic compounds were well below the respective regulatory permit criteria pollutant limits.

-The COVID-19 pandemic had significant impacts on air travel greenhouse gas (GHG) emissions.
-From March 23 to September 30, when the Laboratory followed its limited operations plan consistent with New York State and Department of Energy guidelines, air travel emissions accounted for 2.5 percent of fiscal year 2020 totals.
-During this period, commuting GHG emissions were just 30 percent of the annual total, most likely due to 64 percent of employees working from home.
+The COVID-19 pandemic had significant impacts on air travel and commuting greenhouse gas (GHG) emissions.
+Since the Laboratory followed its Phase 2 limited operations plan consistent with New York State and Department of Energy guidelines, air travel was limited to mission-critical trips, resulting in a 94 percent drop in air travel GHG emissions from the 2020 fiscal year total.
+Since 65 to 70 percent of staff telecommuted during 2021, commuting GHG emissions were 27 percent lower than in fiscal year 2020.